MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 1. Open **Microsoft Edge** from the taskbar and when a **Welcome to Microsoft Edge** windows is displayed, select **Start without your data**, select **Continue without this data** again and select **Confirm and start browsing**.

-1. When the welcome message is missing, navigate to https://microsoft.com/edge, select **DOWNLOAD for Windows** and **Windows 10**.
+1. If the welcome message is missing, navigate to https://microsoft.com/edge, select **DOWNLOAD for Windows** and **Windows 10**.
 Select **Accept and download** and **Run** to install the latest version of the Edge browser.
+Once this is complete perform the previous step.

 1. In **Microsoft Edge**, select the address bar, navigate to **https://admin.microsoft.com** and log into the Microsoft 365 admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.

-1. Close the password save dialog from the bottom with **Never**, to not save the default global admins credentials in your browser.
+1. Close the password save dialog from the bottom by selecting **Never**, to not save the default global admins credentials in your browser.

 1. If a welcome screen is displayed, close it.
 If the Office 365 apps notification appears, also close it.